forest-snow/CMSC828L/Problem Set 2/README.md

 * You may *not* depend on python-mnist (used in some of the preprocessing scripts)

+# Style Guidelines

+I expected a general statement of "use your best judgement" would be sufficient, but it clearly was not, and now we have to have guidelines:

 # Notes

 * Make sure to scale your data from 0 to 1 and convert it to float32 before using it